Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 There are four ``pynq`` classes that are used to manage data movement between the Zynq PS (including the PS DRAM) and PL interfaces.

-* GPIO - General Purpose Input/Output
+* :class:`pynq.gpio.GPIO` - General Purpose Input/Output
-* MMIO - Memory Mapped IO
+* :class:`pynq.mmio.MMIO` - Memory Mapped IO
-* allocate - Memory allocation
+* :func:`pynq.buffer.allocate` - Memory allocation
-* DMA  - Direct Memory Access
+* :class:`pynq.lib.dma.DMA` - Direct Memory Access

 The class used depends on the Zynq PS interface the IP is connected to, and the interface of the IP.